rahathossain690/Nobackchat/README.md

 ## Chat: GET
 url: `api/secure/chat` (for last 50 message threads) or `api/secure/chat?all=true` (for all the message threads)

+Requirement: User authentication and validation.

 OnSuccess: Response.status will be 200.
 Array of Chat will be shown.
+Chats will be given on the order of the latest activity.

 OnFail: Response.status will be an error code.
 Reason will be shown if possible to detect.

 ## Chat-chatid: GET